dennissmith617/vacation_rental_api/README.md

 **Running the Tests**

-1. Open up to a new terminal window, keep API running
+1. Open up to a new terminal window, restart API to have clean data

 2. Navigate to `tests`